Sexual Misconduct Policy

 I. GENERAL POLICY STATEMENT

-- imposing appropriate discipline against those who have engaged in Sexual Misconduct.
+• imposing appropriate discipline against those who have committed Sexual Misconduct.

 Individuals should seek to resolve incidents of Sexual Misconduct by following the procedures set forth in this Policy.